rurban/libu8ident/c23++proposal.md

 * Forbid sequences of the same nonspacing mark.
 * Forbid sequences of more than 4 nonspacing marks (gc=Mn or gc=Me).
-* Forbid sequences of base character + nonspacing mark that look the same as or confusingly similar to the base character alone (because the nonspacing mark overlays a portion of the base character).
+* Optionally forbid sequences of base character + nonspacing mark that look the same as or confusingly similar to the base character alone (because the nonspacing mark overlays a portion of the base character).
 An example is U+0069 LOWERCASE LETTER I + U+0307 COMBINING DOT ABOVE.

 Since we disallow already most combining marks (at least the Latin ones) with the requirement of NFC